captbrando/hackingbrando/Branden, the Human.md

 **I am analytical**, which means that I ask lots of questions and want to understand your point of view.
 If you make an assertion, be prepared to back it up with data.
 [Weasel words](https://en.wikipedia.org/wiki/Weasel_word) make me think you didn't do your research and are operating on gut instinct.

-**Humans stating opinions as facts** are a trigger for me.
+**Humans stating opinions as facts** elicit suspicion.
 I appreciate reputable references.

 **When I ask you to do something that feels poorly defined** you should ask me to clarify.
 Sometimes I jump ahead without fully explaining myself.
 Questions can save us all time and effort (pull the *andon* cord).